gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-skybox.md

 TOC: Skyboxes

-This aritcle is part of a series of articles about WebGL.
+This article is part of a series of articles about WebGL.
 [The first article starts with the fundamentals](webgl-fundamentals.html).
 This article continues from [the article on environment maps](webgl-environment-maps.html).